 What is time-shift?

-When a person’s short term memory is affected, they are more likely to interpret things in the present, based on memories of the past.
+When a person’s short term memory is affected, they are more likely to interpret things in the present, based on memories of the past, as they are the memories that are most vivid.
 This is known as ‘time-shift’ and can result in them living in a different reality to yours.
-For example as Mum’s illness progressed, she believed she was of working age and would often talk and act as though she was at school.
-She was a teacher and the layout of care home where she lived resembled that of a school.
-People with advancing dementia relate to the past because these are the memories that are most vivid.
-The past becomes their reality.
+For example, Mum often believed she was of working age and would talk and act as though she was at school.

 As the disease progresses further, they are more likely to regress back to their teenage years and early adulthood, as these memories often remain most vivid until the advanced stages of dementia.
 This is known as the reminiscence bump (possibly due to the fact that a person’s ability to remember new information peaks in our 20s).

-As Mum’s illness progressed she seemed to ‘live’ back in the time when her parents were alive and she would often ask after her Dad.
-Handling questions like “have you seen my Dad?” when he has been dead for 20 years is a difficult one and is one reason why ‘therapeutic lying’ is commonplace in dementia care.
+As Mum’s illness progressed she seemed to regress further back to the time when her parents were alive and she would often ask after her Dad.
+Handling questions like “have you seen my Dad?” when he has been dead for 30 years is a difficult one and is one reason why ‘therapeutic lying’ is commonplace in dementia care.

 Reminiscence therapy is defined by the American Psychological Association (APA) as “the use of life histories – written, oral, or both – to improve psychological well-being” and is often used with older people.
 Reminiscence therapy is an effective way to help positively engage with people who have ‘time-shifted’ and can help to manage some of the changes in behaviour that often occur in people living with dementia (see behavioural changes).

 How does it work?